Posted: by Jo Wednesday, 12 December 2018 @ 15:42

 industry bodies within construction.

-Let’s hear from Julie about what inspires
+Let’s hear from Julie about a mantra she lives her life by, and what inspires

 What do you think